11301858/XAISuite/docs/index.rst

 2. On the Command Line (with XAISuiteCLI)
 3. In block-code (with XAISuiteBlock)

-*A note on formats: Version upgrades for different formats happen independently.
-For example, XAISuiteCLI and XAISuiteBlock may crash on the latest version of XAISuite.*
+*A note on formats: XAISuiteCLI and XAISuiteGUI run on v1.0.8.
+This will not change in the near future.*

 As far as we know, XAISuite is among the first comprehensive libraries that allow users to both train and explain models, and the first to